yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 ### 11. Head to the Town Council office to officially book the reserved space

 A trip to the Town Council office has to be done by a family member living in the area to book the void deck space.
-This is so as only a nearby resident can book this space even for normal events.
+This is so as only a resident living in the area can book this space even for normal events.

 This has to be done in person as the **original** Death Certificate has to be produced as proof during the booking.